RTEMS/rtems-docs/eng/fv/refinement.rst

 rigourous link, known as a :term:`refinement`, from Promela to C. This is composed of two parts: manual annotations in the Promela model to make its behaviour easy to identify and parse; and a refinement defined as a YAML file that maps from annotations to corresponding C code.

-**GB: In section "9.4 Promela to C Refinement" what is the name of the YAML file?
-Is there more than one, or is it unique.**
+We associate a single refinement YAML file with each Promela model. s
 Model Annotations
 -----------------